arminnh/Basic-Graphics-Engine/README.md

 #Basic Graphics Engine
 A basic image generator written in C++ as part of a Computer Graphics course at the [University of Antwerp](https://www.uantwerpen.be/popup/opleidingsonderdeel.aspx?catalognr=1001WETCGR&taal=en&aj=2014).<br>
-The engine will create .png images by using a description in text files.
+The engine will create .bmp images by using a description in text files.

 ![alt text](https://raw.githubusercontent.com/arminnh/Basic-Graphics-Engine/master/images/spheres_and_cylinders/spheres_and_cylinders014.png)